 Due to the miles of train tracks throughout the state, you may come into contact with passenger and freight trains.
 Whether you are in a vehicle, on a bicycle or a pedestrian, you could incur injuries in a railway accident.
 If this is the case, you will need a skilled Charlotte train accident lawyer to help guide you through the legal process.

-When you are suffering from injuries or a loss after a railroad accident, we recommend that you contact the accident lawyers in Charlotte, NC at Randall & Stump, PLLC.
+When you are suffering from injuries or a loss after a railroad accident, we recommend that you contact the accident lawyers in Charlotte, NC at Randall & Stump, Criminal Defense Attorneys.
 You can reach us through our online form or by calling (980) 237-4579

 Common Train Accidents We Handle